-Archaeology, evolution of complex societies, political economy, cultural ecology, ceramic analysis, technological choice; Mesoamerica.
+Archaeology, evolution of complex societies, political economy, historical ecology, landscape and memory, ceramic analysis, technological choice; Mesoamerica.

 My archaeological research focuses primarily on the evolution of complex societies in the tropical lowlands of southern Veracruz, Mexico, including the Olmecs and their Epi-Olmec and Classic-period successors.
 Specifically, I study the interactions among environment, economy, ideology, and political practice at scales ranging from the individual household to supraregional political economies.
 In pursuing my research I draw on my interdisciplinary training in anthropology, geology, and geochemical characterization to understand patterns of resource exploitation and exchange within their social and cultural context.
 My research also attempts to move the archaeological investigation of culture change toward approaches that address variability within and between ancient cultures and away from typological approaches that obscure variability within cultural types and present culture change as a sequence of steady states.
 The analysis of variability provides a more accurate characterization of cultural systems and allows more sophisticated analysis of dynamic change.